latenitefilms/GyroflowToolbox/README.md

-# GyroflowForFinalCutPro
+# Gyroflow for Final Cut Pro

-Allows you to import Gyroflow Projects into Apple's Final Cut Pro
+Allows you to import Gyroflow Projects into Apple's Final Cut Pro.